dzid26/StepperServoCAN/README.md

 1. On first start default parameters are loaded to be later stored in Flash.
 2. During first start two phases are briefly actuated and based on angle sensor movement `motorParams.motorWiring` is determined automatically.
 3. Next the controller automatically waits (blue LED on) for the user to confirm sensor calibration.
 Press `F1` button to start calibration.
 The motor will be calibrated and values stored in Flash.
 Calibration can be repeated any time by long pressing `F1` button until first short blink of the blue LED.
 4. Actuator physical values (gearing, torque, current, etc) need to be specified `firmware/actuator_config.h`.
-It affectes signal values read from CANbus to internal control.
+It affects signal values read from CANbus to internal control.
 CANbus values are represented in actuator domain (i.e. considering motor gearbox).
 Change gearbox and final gear ratios in `firmware/actuator_config.h` file.
 Available parameters are `rated_current`, `rated_torque`, `motor_gearbox_ratio`, `final_drive_ratio`.
 5. Additionally, one can extract sensor calibration values (point 3) from the Flash using `readCalibration.py`:

     <img width="488" alt="image" src="https://github.com/dzid26/StepperServoCAN/assets/841061/5316b32f-8268-41e9-b313-c464d13543d5">